Pedro-Velazquez/knowledge-base/engineering/microservices.md

 * Incomplete knowledge of the details of a technical capability.
 * Inability to estimate the complexity of a technical capability.

+## Microservices collaboration
+Each microservice implements a single capability, but to deliver end-user functionality, microservices need to collaborate.
+Microservices can use three main communication styles for collaboration: commands, queries, and events.
+Each style has its strengths and weaknesses, and understanding the tradeoffs between them allows you to pick the appropriate one for each microservice collaboration.
+When you get the collaboration style right, you can implement loosely coupled microservices with clear boundaries.
+* Commands: Used when one microservice needs another microservice to perform an action.
+* Queries: Used when one microservice needs information from another microservice.
+* Events: Used when a microservice needs to react to something that happened in another microservice

+Collaboration based on commands and queries should use relatively coarse-grained commands and queries.
+The calls made between microservices are remote calls, meaning they cross at least a process boundary and usually also a network.
+This means calls between microservices are relatively slow.
+Even though the microservices are finegrained, you must not fall into the trap of thinking of calls from one microservice to another as being like function calls in a microservice.

+Furthermore, you should prefer collaboration based on events over collaboration based on commands or queries.
+Event-based collaboration is more loosely coupled than the other two forms of collaboration because events are handled asynchronously.
+That means two microservices collaborating through events aren’t temporally coupled;
+the handling of an event doesn’t have to happen immediately after the event is raised.
+Rather, handling can happen when the subscriber is ready to do so.
+In contrast, commands and queries are synchronous and therefore need to be handled immediately after they’re sent.

 ## Resources
 * [Microservices in .NET 2nd edition](https://www.amazon.es/Microservices-NET-Core-Christian-Gammelgaard/dp/1617297925)